Out-of-Band Modality Synergy Based Multi-User Beam Prediction and Proactive BS Selection with Zero Pilot Overhead: Simulation Results

-Finally, to systematically demonstrate the performance of the proactive BS selection and beam switching approach in multi-user scenarios, we fix the BSM feedback interval at $60$ (i.e., 1200 ms), and the optimal BS and beam are predicted by the BEM-GBPN, BB-GBPN, and P-GBPN, respectively.
-The results in Fig. \ref{ASRR2} show that, with an increasing number of users, the ASRR of all three approaches drops significantly due to increasingly complex spatial distribution of mobile objects.
-Nevertheless, the BEM-GBPN still maintains an ASRR of $87.6\%$ in the $4$-user scenario, which is $40.6\%$ higher than that of the BB-GBPN.
-While P-GBPN demonstrates superior ASRR due to its wireless sensing capability, the BEM-GBPN achieves a comparable performance with only a $5\%$ degradation on average, while it does not rely on any pilot.
+Moreover, to systematically demonstrate the performance of the proactive BS selection and beam switching approach in multi-user scenarios, we fix the BSM feedback interval at $40$ (i.e., $800$ ms), and the optimal BS and beam are predicted by the BEM-GBPN, BB-GBPN, VB-GBPN, and LB-GBPN, respectively.
+Fig. \ref{asrr_nums_ue} shows that, with an increasing number of users, the ASRR of approaches with visual sensing, i.e., BEM-GBPN, BB-GBPN, and VB-GBPN, drops significantly due to increasingly complex spatial distribution of mobile objects.
+Nevertheless, the BEM-GBPN still maintains an ASRR of $80\%$ in the $4$-user scenario, which is $13.9\%$ and $9\%$ higher than that of the VB-GBPN and LB-GBPN, respectively.
 Notably, the mobility management scheme with BB-GBPN suffers the most performance degradation with the increasing number of users, indicating that the vector-form bounding box struggles to represent variations in spatial characteristics and achieve sufficient environmental awareness.